jdematos/JSON-webservice-xmodule/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Contact

+Feel free to ask any questions by emailing me at: reachdematos@outlook.com

 ## Acknowledgements

 A special thanks to: